Easy ukulele tabs and sheet music

 Competition took a turn when the main land guitar manufactures started making ukuleles around 1915.
 The Hawaiians where angry when it was learned the mainland manufactures started stamping "Made in Hawaii" on their Ukuleles.
 The Hawaiian ukulele makers created an original stamp that the legislature backed.
 Sometime in the 1920's, main land makers started mass-producing the ukulele.

 Today we are seeing surges of ukulele music popularity coming back.
+Hawaii

-portable which means that it makes it very easy to practice it.
+that it makes it very easy to practice it.

 Even though ukulele music has been around for over 130 years and it is still a very popular musical instrument choice.
 The music has a lot of history behind it but no matter what the history is, it is now a very popular instrument in world-wide.
 Even now the demand of ukuleles is growing in South America and other unexpected places.